orbitartprint/bballorbit/src/blog/content/small-sided-games-vs-traditional-drills.md

 <div class="infobox">
   <h4>What this Article is About</h4>
   <p>
-    This is not an attack on fundamentals.<br /> It’s about <strong>why traditional drills alone don’t transfer</strong> — and how [small-sided games](/ssg-playbook) can bridge the gap between practice and real basketball.
+    This is not an attack on fundamentals.<br /> It’s about <strong>why traditional drills alone don’t transfer</strong> — and how <a href="/ssg-playbook">small-sided games</a> can bridge the gap between practice and real basketball.
   </p>
 </div>